KTH-SML/svea/docs/tutorials/1_floor2.md

 If this is "too easy" for you, then consider the following enhancements:

-1. Use the Foxglove to "Publish Point" button to create obstacles through the `/clicked_point` ROS topic
+1. Use the Foxglove "Publish Point" button to create obstacles through the `/clicked_point` ROS topic
 2. Add the walls to the obstacle points by using the map (see `svea_core/scripts/plot_map.py` to see how to work with the map)

 ## Task 3: Park the vehicle